awanish285/awanish285.github.io/README.md

 1) Text between body tag describes the body content of the page that is visible to the end user.
 2) This tag contains the main content of the HTML document.

+#<h1> :

+Text between <h1> tag describes the first level heading of the webpage.

+#<p> :

+Text between <p> tag describes the paragraph of the webpage.

+#Features of HTML

+1) It is a very easy and simple language.
+It can be easily understood and modified.

+2) It is very easy to make an effective presentation with HTML because it has a lot of formatting tags.

+3) It is a markup language, so it provides a flexible way to design web pages along with the text.

+4) It facilitates programmers to add a link on the web pages (by html anchor tag), so it enhances the interest of browsing of the user.

+5) It is platform-independent because it can be displayed on any platform like Windows, Linux, and Macintosh, etc.

+6) It facilitates the programmer to add Graphics, Videos, and Sound to the web pages which makes it more attractive and interactive.

+7) HTML is a case-insensitive language, which means we can use tags either in lower-case or upper-case.

 =================================================================================================================================================================================